 a) have a track record and reputation of successfully delivering enduring infrastructure programs

-b) have cohesive set of educational offerings in relevant areas (such as climate science), and a strategy for using the MOCC to support and build on existing educational programs
+b) have a cohesive set of educational offerings in relevant areas (such as climate science), and a strategy for using the MOCC to support and build on existing educational programs

 d) have the ability to work collaboratively with both domestic and international partners.

 Rocket Lab will initially establish and operate the MOCC, for approximately the first 12 months after the satellite is successfully in orbit.
 University of Auckland’s Te Pūnaha Ātea-Auckland Space Institute will then take over the hosting of the MOCC.
-Rocket Lab will work closely with the University of Auckland during the transition, and will provide post-handover consultation to the university if required.
+Rocket Lab will work closely with the University of Auckland during the transition and will provide post-handover consultation to the university if required.

 • July 28, 2021: MethaneAIR is an airborne imaging spectrometer funded by the Environmental Defense Fund (EDF) and private philanthropy as part of the EDF International Methane project.
 The first scientific goal of the EDF program is to accurately measure emissions of CH4 from oil and gas production and processing facilities across the world, in order to define and track this major contribution to the rise of this greenhouse gas and pollutant in the global atmosphere.
 Representative observations of other major emission sources (landfills, coal mines, etc) are included.
 6)

-- MethaneAIR is the precursor of MethaneSAT, EDF's small satellite intended to revolutionize measurements and modeling of emissions of CH4 at regional (100s of km) and fine scales (< 1 km), across the globe.
+- MethaneAIR is the precursor of MethaneSAT, EDF's small satellite intended to revolutionize measurements and modelling of emissions of CH4 at regional (100s of km) and fine scales (< 1 km), across the globe.
 The MethaneAIR and MethaneSAT spectrometers use the same wavelengths, spectral sampling, and resolution.

-- MethaneAIR measures total column dry air mole fraction (DAMF) of CH4 and CO2 (XCH4 and XCO2).
-DAMF measurements from aircraft and satellite are extraordinarily powerful for regional and large-scale source determination because they directly determine the mass loading of the atmosphere.
+- MethaneAIR measures the total column dry air mole fraction (DAMF) of CH4 and CO2 (XCH4 and XCO2).
+DAMF measurements from aircraft and satellites are extraordinarily powerful for regional and large-scale source determination because they directly determine the mass loading of the atmosphere.
 MethaneAIR retrieves total column amounts of CH4 and CO2 using a radiative transfer model to analyze absorption spectra at 1.6 – 1.7 µm, observed in sunlight reflected from the ground.
 MethaneAIR normalizes these total columns by total column O2 that it measures in the 1.27 µm band of O2.
 Spatial and spectral resolutions (6 x 20 m, 0.05 nm, respectively) are much higher than previous measurements of this type.
 The swath will nevertheless be quite wide, about 7 km from 30 kft.

 - The MethaneAIR project has two phases.
-Phase 1 include original test flights which were done between October and November 2019 onboard the GV.
+Phase 1 includes original test flights which were done between October and November 2019 onboard the GV.
 Phase 2 is the MethaneAIR project field phase operating out of RMMA (Rocky Mountain Metropolitan Airport) in Broomfield, CO, with final data collection and takes place between July and August 2021.

 • May 3, 2021: Companies that build or operate Earth observation satellites foresee busier days ahead as governments, and businesses, step up climate change initiatives.
 7)